 About the Author

-Unlike many who grew up crafting stories on construction paper or in composition notebooks, the thought of being a writer didn’t cross my mind until I was seventeen.
+The thought of being a writer first crossed my mind when I was seventeen.
 I was unsure of what I wanted to do after high school, and sought advice from a couple of friends.
 One of them said something to the effect of, “You love to read, why don’t you write books?”

 Headshots by Monochrome Photo Studios.